top of page

 Cottage in Dibang Valley

-Local Village home, Cottage & Tents
+Local Cottage & Tents

-Hosts: Local Idu Mishmi Family
+Hosts: Local Idu Mishmi Families from EECEP

 Maximum capacity: 4-5 Persons

 SleepingArrangements: Gendered.
 Clean & Hygienic.
-Twin/Triple/Quadruple-Sharing
+Twin/Triple/Quadruple-Sharing tents with sleeping bags

 Toilets: Clean & Hygienic.
 Shared.
 Non-attached.
-Western (Night 1, 2 & 7) & Outdoors (Night 3, 4, 5 & 6)
+Western & Indian.

 Food: Organic, Home-cooked Idu Mishmi food and local beverages.